What Is a Rotary Vane Pump and How Does It Work?

 • Protects components from corrosion

 Oil provides seals that make vacuum pumps far more efficient than dry-running ones.
-However, oil can exit with pressurized gasses in a pump, making it unsuitable for some applications.
+However, oil can exit with pressurized gases in a pump, making it unsuitable for some applications.
 Oil traps help mitigate oil expulsion, but pumps will always expel oil regardless of how high-quality the oil trap is.

 Benefits of oil in a rotary vane pump